-2. Health Risks (see the 'Health' tab on the Travel Report) C. RISK A. RISK B. RISK D. RISK E. RISK MANAGEMENT / Tolerance Risk Score Additional IDENTIFICATION ANALYSIS for Risk Treatment IMPACT LIKELIHOO TREATMENT Options How can it How likely To further What is the risk?
+2. Health Risks (see the 'Health' tab on the Travel Report) A. RISK B. RISK C. RISK D. RISK E. RISK MANAGEMENT / Tolerance Risk Score Additional IDENTIFICATION ANALYSIS for Risk Treatment IMPACT LIKELIHOO TREATMENT Options How can it How likely To further What is the risk?
 How severe is What will I do to reduce its Low, Before Treatment affect am I to this risk? impact?
 Moderate. reduce risk After Treatment High, me? encounter this risk?
-Critical Click or Click Click or tap here Click or Click or tap Click or tap here to enter Click Click or tap Click or to enter text. tap here to tap here here to enter text. tap here here to enter to enter to enter text. enter text. text. here text. here text.
-Click or tap here Click or tap Click or tap here to enter Click or Click Click Click or tap Click or Click or tap here tap here here to enter here to enter to enter text. tap here to text. enter text. to enter to enter text. text. text. text.
+Critical Click Click or tap here Click or Click or tap Click or Click or Click or tap here to enter Click or tap to enter text. tap here to tap here here to enter text. tap here here to enter to enter to enter text. enter text. text. here text. here text.
+Click or tap here Click or tap Click or tap here to enter Click or Click Click Click or tap Click or Click or tap here here to enter here to enter to enter text. tap here to tap here text. to enter text. enter text. to enter text. text. text. enter